-7. Calculate group weight
+8. Calculate group weight

 All of the in-scope responding households with completed rosters (i.e. no missing ages) were assigned group weights.
-From the roster, three flags were assigned to indicate the presence of a person in the following age groups: 15-19, 20-24, and 25+.
-If one or two age group categories were represented then an individual was selected from each age group present (i.e. the probability of selection of the age group was one).
+From the roster, three flags were assigned to indicate the presence of a person in the following age groups: 15 to 19, 20 to 24, and 25 and over.
+If one or two age group categories were represented then an individual was selected from each age group present (i.e. the probability of selection of the age group was 1).
 Thus, the weight was not inflated.
 However, if three age groups were represented, then two people were selected, so the probability of selecting the age group is 2 out of the 3 groups.
 Thus, the weight is inflated by its inverse.

-If 1 or two age groups were represented then $W_6=W_5$ .
-If all 3 age groups were represented then $W_6=W_53/2$ .
+If 1 or 2 age groups were represented then $\,W_6 = W_5 \,.$

+If all 3 age groups were represented then $\,W_6 = W_5 \, \, 3/2 \, .$